serilog-contrib/serilog-enrichers-clientinfo/README.md

 ```

 #### Note
-To include logged headers in `OutputTemplate`, the header name without `-` should be used.
+To include logged headers in `OutputTemplate`, the header name without `-` should be used if you haven't set the log property name.
 For example, if the header name is `User-Agent`, you should use `UserAgent`.
 ```csharp
 Log.Logger = new LoggerConfiguration()
     .MinimumLevel.Debug()